-- Andalibi, N., & Bowen, K. (Submitted).
-Online Information Behavior After Pregnancy Loss: Information Types, Challenges, and Outcomes.
+- Andalibi, N., & Bowen, K. (2022).
+Internet-Based Information Behavior After Pregnancy Loss: Interview Study.
+Journal of Medical Internet Research: Formative Research.

 - Gibson, A., Bowen, K., & Hanson-Baldauf, D. (2021) We Need to Talk About How We Talk About Disability: A Critical Quasi-Systematic Review.
 In the Library with the Lead Pipe.

 Presenter: “Basic Tips for Fostering Inclusion of Black American Employees” – Renaissance Computing Institute at UNC October 2021.

 Kuo, R. (Host).
 (2021, July 20).
 Across Oceans, Tables, & Platforms (No. 5).
 In Podcast: Does Not Compute.
 Center for Information Technology and Public Life.

 Talk Moderator: “Fairness, Accountability, Transparency, and Equity in Tech” – Microsoft Research July 2021